cppsp/workspace/README.md

 workspace
 =========

+This is a special branch of cpoll_cppspx, a fork cpoll_cppsp

+cpoll_cppspx seeks to be compatible with C++ and includes modules with latest modern system.

+Welcome all those who are interested in this version / branch to contribute and share information.

+Thanks!

 note: if you're looking for cppsp, it's downloadable as a source tarball from https://sourceforge.net/projects/cpollcppsp/files/

 all the code i've ever written since grade 11; also includes some forward-ported code from grades 8 and 9.